martin457/playerfinder/README.md

 If you would like to build the Java application manually, you will need to find your own skin & map images and place all 313 of them into `src/main/resources` as follows: [img](https://i.imgur.com/TAF8HRe.png "Structure")

-Everything else is provided in this repository.
-Running `gradlew jar` in the Java project root will build the jar.
+Running `gradlew jar` in the Java project root will then build the jar.
+Sources for everything else, including the lua script and the AHK script used to display the map over SAMP are present in this repo.

 # Usage
 * While in game with the Java application running, hold NUMPAD+ and type the ID of a player you would like to find.
 If they are connected and in the same interior as you, you should now begin to receive real-time location updates.